 One of my favorite things to do at the end of the year is to look past at all my sewing projects from the past year.
 I love the reflection and learning I get from retrospectively studying my handmades.
-I put together lists of my most worn handmade items, the items I could’ve done better on, my sewing goals, and the best sewing posts that were your favorite of 2017.
+I put together lists of my most worn handmade items, the items I could’ve done better on, my sewing goals, and the best sewing tutorials that were your favorite of 2017.
 What was your favorite sewn item of 2017?

 My Favorite 2017 Sewn Projects